-- understand relevant mathematical concepts, terminology, and notation - · recall accurately and use successfully appropriate manipulative techniques - recognize the appropriate mathematical procedure for a given situation - apply combinations of mathematical skills and techniques in solving problems - present mathematical work and communicate conclusions in a clear and logical way.
+- understand relevant mathematical concepts, terminology and notation; - · recall accurately and use successfully appropriate manipulative techniques; - recognise the appropriate mathematical procedure for a given situation; - apply combinations of mathematical skills and techniques in solving problems; - present mathematical work, and communicate conclusions, in a clear and logical way.

-4. Curriculum Content
+4. Curriculum content